KineticCafe/ip_access_control/Contributing.md

 - Make sure the code is clean with `mix credo --strict`.
 - If necessary, rebase your commits into logical chunks, without errors.
 - Push the branch up (`git push origin my_awesome_feature`).
-- Create a pull request against KineticCafe/ip_access_control_plug and describe your change does and the why you think it should be merged.
+- Create a pull request against KineticCafe/ip_access_controland describe your change does and the why you think it should be merged.

 ## Contributors

-- Austin Ziegler created `ip_access_control_plug`, based in part on [`plug_ip_whitelist`][] by Forward Financing.
+- Austin Ziegler created `ip_access_control`, based in part on [`plug_ip_whitelist`][] by Forward Financing.

 [quality commit messages]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html